Sophomore Transfer Steps to Success

 • Electives

-If offered admission, students will have until the fall semester to complete all required prerequisite courses.
-We highly recommend prospective students complete their prerequisites as early as possible as to not interfere with their summer courses.
+If offered admission, students will have until the beginning of fall term to complete all required prerequisite courses.
+While students may apply with prerequisites in-progress or planning to complete, we highly recommend students complete these courses as early as possible as to not interfere with their U-M on-campus summer courses.

-Note to current U-M students: Organic Biochemistry (BIOLCHEM 212) is only available during the fall term and is a prerequisite to Anatomy and Physiology (NURS 210/211) which is only offered during the winter term.
-Please meet with your advisor and discuss your desire to transfer as early as possible to ensure there is space available in these courses.
+Note to current U-M Ann Arbor students: Organic Biochemistry (BIOLCHEM 212) is only available during the fall term and Anatomy & Physiology (NURS 210 + NURS 211) is only offered during the winter term.
+Please meet with your current academic advisor and discuss your desire to transfer as early as possible to ensure there is space available in these courses.
+Please also review the Summer Courses Policy for Sophomore Transfer Students.

 Supplemental Form

-In order to ensure that students are on track to complete their prerequisite courses, we require students to fill out the supplemental form.
+In order to ensure that students are on track to complete their prerequisite courses, we require all transfer applicants to submit a supplemental form.
 Applicants who do not complete their supplemental form by the February 1st application deadline will not be considered for admission.
 You may find the form below:

 • Sophomore Transfer Supplemental Form